vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 training an unrolled model for only two, fixed steps.

-For conditionals in compiled functions, we have a lot of options available to us in Jax.
-I won't enumerate them all here, there is a nice summary in the Jax docs [here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#cond).
+For conditionals in compiled functions, we have a lot of options available to us in JAX.
+I won't enumerate them all here, there is a nice summary in the JAX docs [here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#cond).
 The function closest to the behaviour of a regular if statement is `jax.lax.cond`: